- Cancer Information

 It can take time to get over the side effects of treatment.
 Making changes to your work hours and environment may make things easier.
 If treatment side effects stop you from working, your doctor may be able to change your treatment or prescribe some medicine to help you feel better.
 Always consult your doctor about possible side effects of medicines.
 Some drugs can cause drowsiness and make it hard to think clearly or operate heavy machinery safely.

 Side effects can be physical and emotional.
 Feeling low or depressed during or after treatment is common.
 Talk to your doctor if you are feeling down.
-Visit beyondblue for resources to help with managing depression or anxiety, or contact Cancer Council 13 11 20 for a copy of the Emotions and Cancer booklet.
+For help with managing depression or anxiety, see Emotions and cancer or visit Beyond Blue.

 - Fatigue and tiredness